GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 }
 ```

-Loading my webpage, I now see the original, unchanged content.
-But one critical
+When the webpage is reloaded, the content is the original, unchanged content, but
-thing has changed -- the size of the downloads for my content.
-As noted above in
+the size of the download has changed.
+As you can see in the logs screenshots, the
-the logs screenshot, the size of `index.html` is 1113 bytes.
-Now, it's just 531
+size of `index.html` has gone from 1113 bytes to only 531 bytes:
-bytes:

 ![zipping-network](https://storage.googleapis.com/gcp-community/tutorials/cloud-run-golang-gcs-proxy/zipping-network.png)

 The file `style.css` is also compressed, from 1185 bytes to 591 bytes.
-Overall
+Overall,
-transfer decreased from 18.0kB to 16.6kB.
-Nothing earth-shattering in terms of
+transfer decreased from 18.0 kB to 16.6 kB.
+For these files, the absolute difference
-bytes as these file sizes are trivial, but ~50% compression isn't too shabby!
+is small, because the files are small, but ~50% compression is not bad.
-More importantly, it illustrates the point: Just by adding a simple filter to
+More important, this illustrates that by adding a simple filter to
-the configuration, we can add a very cool feature to GCS content serving.
+the configuration, you can add a useful feature to your Cloud Storage content serving.

-Once again, this filter is mostly glue code, carefully applied to ensure a
+The filter is mostly glue code, applied to ensure a streaming response:
-streaming response:

 ```go
 // GZip applies gzip encoding to the media.